open-mmlab/mmpretrain/docs/en/user_guides/visualization.md

 **Description of all arguments**：

-- `config` :  The path of a model config file.
+- `config`: The path of a model config file.
+- `param`: The param to visualize its change curve, choose from "lr" and "momentum".
+Default to use "lr".
-- `dataset-size` : The size of the datasets.
+- `dataset-size`: The size of the datasets.
 If set，`build_dataset` will be skipped and `${DATASET_SIZE}` will be used as the size.
 Default to use the function `build_dataset`.
-- `ngpus` : The number of GPUs used in training, default to be 1.
+- `ngpus`: The number of GPUs used in training, default to be 1.
-- `save-path` : The learning rate curve plot save path, default not to save.
+- `save-path`: The learning rate curve plot save path, default not to save.
-- `title` : Title of figure.
+- `title`: Title of figure.
 If not set, default to be config file name.
-- `style` : Style of plt.
+- `style`: Style of plt.
 If not set, default to be `whitegrid`.
 - `window-size`: The shape of the display window.
 If not specified, it will be set to `12*7`.
 If used, it must be in the format `'W*H'`.
-- `cfg-options` : Modifications to the configuration file, refer to [Tutorial 1: Learn about Configs](https://mmclassification.readthedocs.io/en/latest/tutorials/config.html).
+- `cfg-options`: Modifications to the configuration file, refer to [Learn about Configs](./config.html).

 ```{note}
 Loading annotations maybe consume much time, you can directly specify the size of the dataset with `dataset-size` to save time.